LAST UPDATED NOV 2025: Values linked Effort and Behaviour ratings and Journey to Senior Phase page added

 The pupils have been learning about the legality of social media platforms relating to age, content, and behaviour.
 Pupils have been exploring the dangers of social media and recognising how to deal with these should they happen to them.
 We have discussed in detail ways to stay safe on the internet in general.
 We have used CEOP materials to demonstrate the various ways in which cyber bullying may occur and also how to overcome it.
 Giving the pupils a toolkit to keep them safe.

-All Pupils are working on their research and presentation skills using different software Google Docs, MS Word, Slides, PowerPoint and others of their choice whilst developing their understanding of the environment, recycling and its impact.
+All Pupils are working on their research and presentation skills using different software Google Docs, MS Word, Slides, PowerPoint and others of their choice whilst developing their evidence to achieve their goals.

 The majority of work covered in term 1 for S1 Digital Literacy is based around CfE Level 2 outcomes.